iterative/dvc.org/content/docs/user-guide/dvc-files.md

 ### Stage groups (loops)

-You can create loop structures inside stage (group) names in `dvc.yaml` to define more than one stage at a time.
+You can create loop structures inside stage names in `dvc.yaml` to define more than one stage at a time.
 A `foreach` part accepts a list or dictionary to iterate on, while a `do` section contains the regular stage fields (`cmd`, `outs`, etc.).
 Here's a simple example:

 ```yaml
 stages: